Earning Farmgirl Sisterhood Merit Badges

 - Replace a dessert a week with an unsweetened fruit dish.
 Help your family appreciate more natural and unprocessed food in your diet.

 - Eliminate all High Fructose Corn Syrup from your diet.

-- If you are a member of a Farmgirl Chapter, share information on how your local CSA, Farmer’s Market, Food Co-op, Natural Market, etc., impact the local economy and your personal health.
+- Share on the Farmgirl Connection chatroom under Merit Badge Chit Chat information on how your local CSA, Farmer's Market, Food Co-op, Natural Market, etc., impact the local economy and your personal health.
 Some ideas to consider are: what pesticides are they helping you to avoid; how do genetically modified, hydrogenated, and synthetic ingredients adversely affect your health and what are local organizations doing to help people avoid these ingredients.

 *Note: By the time a S.A.D.
 (Standard American Diet) child is five years old, she or he will have consumed more than seven pounds of food additives—preservatives, emulsifiers, lubricants, bleaching agents, synthetic sweeteners, flavor enhancers, and artificial colors and flavors.